Varun072006/Portfolio/README.md

-# Varun S — AI & Neural Systems Portfolio
+# Varun S — Portfolio

 This repository contains the source code for my personal portfolio website.
 It highlights my background, skills, education, and projects in **Machine Learning,